joonb14/GAZEL/README.md

 MobiGaze uses Personalized model.
 This example is based on my Data.
 So would not work well on any other people.<br>
 Training Code will be uploaded soon.
 ### Issues
 TensorFlow Lite Conversion.
 This is the main problem...
 I used same model for training but it works on someone but doesn't not work on someone.
-Also, before you load your tflite model, you must check the input details to make sure input order is correct.
+Also, before you load your tflite model, you must check the input details to make sure input order is correct.<br>
+In case you are using python interpreter,
 <pre><code>import tensorflow as tf

 tflite = tf.lite.Interpreter(model_path="path/to/model.tflite")